MR

 What Life Insurance Does Not Cover?

 • Fraud: All life insurance policies have a two-year contestability period.
-If you die within this contestability period and your insurance company discovers that you intentionally lied or misrepresented something on your insurance application, your beneficiaries will not receive any payout.
+If you pass away during this period, and it is discovered that you intentionally provided false information or misrepresented facts on your insurance application, your beneficiaries will not receive a payout.

-• Suicide: Many life insurance policies come with a death by suicide clause, which implies that suicide is not covered in the first two years of your coverage.
-So, if you end your life within the first two years of taking out the insurance policy, while this clause is still in place, your beneficiaries will be denied a payout.
+• Suicide: Many life insurance policies include a suicide clause, which typically means that suicide is not covered during the first two years of your coverage.
+If you take your own life during this initial period, your beneficiaries will be denied a payout.

-• Expired or lapsed policies: Some life insurance policies, like term life insurance, cover you for a specific time.
-Once the term ends, your coverage expires and is no longer active.
-Whole life insurance does not expire but may still lapse if you stop paying premiums.
-If your policy expires or lapses, your beneficiaries will not receive any death benefit from your insurance company.
+• Expired or lapsed policies: Some life insurance policies, such as term life insurance, offer coverage for a specific period.
+Once this term expires, your coverage ceases to be active.
+Even with whole life insurance, the policy may lapse if you stop paying premiums.
+If your policy expires or lapses, your beneficiaries will not receive a death benefit.

-• Criminal activity: If you die while performing a criminal activity, an insurance company like Manulife, will not issue any death benefit to your beneficiary.
-If you die in a road accident while driving under the influence or break into someone’s home and go shot by the homeowner, your loved ones won’t receive any payout.
+• Criminal activity: If your death occurs while you are engaged in criminal activity, your insurance company, like Manulife, is unlikely to issue a death benefit to your beneficiary.
+For instance, if you die in a car accident while driving under the influence or during a home invasion and are shot by the homeowner, your loved ones won’t receive any payout.

 Read more about What deaths life insurance cover